-This blog will be updated accordingly, but bittrex is one of the best exchanges to trade on.
+This blog will be updated accordingly, but bittrex is well known and "trusted" centralisesed exchange to trade on.
 Not available to US residents yet though.
 The others in the good category are though

 CoinMarketCap.com lists a total of 12 different exchanges to buy UBT tokens on.

 Below I have ranked them from Good to Bad.
 I will explain the reasoning later.
 But your first impression should be that the "Good" exchanges are not necessarily the ones with the highest volume.
 This is because Liquidity is more important than volume, and also faked volume using wash trading is very common on some of these lesser known exchanges.